For Voice And Forest (2016)

 Seven months later I took the plane back from London to Lebanon.
 During those 7 months I had a recurring dream: I was returning by boat, and just as I was about to reach the shore I would find myself in the sea.
 It felt like a struggle to keep the city in sight, a struggle to breathe.
 Was it the city that was drowning, persecuted and perverse, martyr and luxurious, or me.
 Everything around was a constant menace.
 But strangely it wasn't unpleasant.
 The skies were blue and the water was warm and comforting.
 Whether it was an anxious prelude to returning home, or a strange prediction for impending troubles, this dream would always haunt me.

 Untuned Piano Concerto With Delhi Traffic Orchestra (2006)

 video, color, sound (2 hrs.
 05 mins.) | Sound recording and camera: Michael Northam

 One day before my performance, a young Lebanese minister was killed in Beirut; it was part of the long parade of political assassinations that had started with PM Hariri in Feb 2005.
 I decided not to tune the piano.
-It suited perfectly with the chaos of the city I was in (Delhi) and the city I was from (Beirut).
+It suited perfectly with the chaos of the country I was in (India) and the one I was from (Lebanon).
 A different chaos, but one nevertheless.
-I had taken the piano out of its normal 'habitat' therefore de-contextualizing an ordinary setting, and was using it to interact with a city that was not mine in a language I knew best.
+I had taken the piano out of its normal 'habitat' therefore de-contextualizing an ordinary setting, and was going to play on it on the back of a truck, driving through New Delhi: using the instrument to interact with a city that was not mine in a language I knew best.

 After 2 hours on tortuous roads, the mechanism disconnected from the soundboard and the piano gave up.